 Prosecution and defenses

 Many sex-offense acts have no witnesses, so prosecutorial decisions are made on the strength of other evidence and on the credibility of the parties.
-Because of the nature of the crime, false accusations can occur and it can be difficult to defend against such charges.
-If you or a loved one has been arrested or charged with a sex offense, the most important call you can make will be to your criminal defense lawyer so he or she can begin investigating your case and defending your rights as soon as possible.
+Because of the nature of the crime, false accusations can occur, and it can be difficult to defend against such allegations.
+If you or a loved one has been arrested or charged with a sex offense, the most important call you can make will be to your criminal defense lawyer; he or she can begin investigating your case and defending your rights as soon as possible.
 Conviction of a sex offense can bring severe penalties and change your life forever.
-An aggressive and experienced criminal defense attorney will help craft a vigorous defense considering the law and facts of your case and may be able to get your charges reduced or dismissed.
+An aggressive and experienced sex offense defense attorney will help craft a vigorous defense considering the law and facts of your case, and may be able to get your charges reduced or dismissed.

 Speak to a criminal defense lawyer

-The legal consequences, as well as the natural social ramifications, of a sex-offense conviction can be severe and daunting and can last your entire life.
-Punishments and other negative consequences may include sex-offender registration and Internet posting; stigma and ostracism; supervised probation or parole; incarceration, including the possibility of life in prison; high costs and fees; loss of voting rights; civil institutional commitment; community supervision, electronic monitoring or home confinement; restriction on military service; limits on the right to own firearms; negative impact on employment; loss of parental and adoption rights; restitution; polygraphs; psychological or substance-abuse counseling or treatment; medical or genetic testing; placement in a community residence for sex offenders; and in some situations even the death penalty.
+The legal consequences, as well as the natural social ramifications, of a sex offense conviction can be severe, daunting, and life-long.
+Punishments and other negative consequences may include sex-offender registration and online posting; stigma and ostracism; supervised probation or parole; incarceration, including the possibility of life in prison; high costs and fees; loss of voting rights; civil institutional commitment; community supervision, electronic monitoring or home confinement; restriction on military service; limits on the right to own firearms; negative impact on employment; loss of parental and adoption rights; restitution; polygraphs; psychological or substance-abuse counseling or treatment; medical or genetic testing; placement in a community residence for sex offenders; and in some situations even the death penalty.